lino-framework/book/docs/dev/install.rst

     git clone https://github.com/lino-framework/tera.git

 This process takes some time.
 Yes, we have a whole little collection of repositories and applications!
+You don't need to dive into each of them right now, but you must at least *install* them so that your environment is complete.
+They are part of the Lino SDK because we also use them for running test suites.
+They are part of the Lino book because it would be difficult to explain Lino without having some serious examples.
 As a Lino developer you will sooner or later get in touch with these.
-You don't need to dive into each of them right now (see :doc:`overview` if you are curious), but let's *install* them already now so that your environment is complete.
-They are part of this book because it would be difficult to explain Lino without having some serious examples.
-They are part of the Lino SDK because we also use them for running test suites.
+See :doc:`overview` if you are curious.

 You should now have nine directories called :file:`lino`, :file:`xl`, :file:`noi`, ... and :file:`book` in your :file:`~/repositories`